 The EDMG Group ID subfield is a unique, nonzero value that identifies the group.

-The Group Size subfield indicates the number of EDMG STAs that belong to the group, i.e., the number of AID subfields following this subfield.
+The Group Size subfield indicates the number of EDMG STAs that belong to the group, i.e., the number of AID subfields following this subfield, minus one.

 Each AID subfield contains the AID of an EDMG STA that belongs to the group.